vegaprotocol/documentation/docs/concepts/trading-on-vega/fees.md

 The amount charged for this fee is set by a network parameter.

 ### Buyback fee
-The buyback fee is collected from takers and is used to buy VEGA tokens on a spot market via regular auctions.
+The buyback fee is collected from takers and is used to buy governance tokens on a spot market via regular auctions.
 If there is no relevant spot market, and the fee is set to a value higher than 0, the accrued fee payments are transferred to the [network treasury](../assets/accounts.md#network-treasury-accounts).

 The amount charged for this fee is set by a network parameter.